dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 The Core recipe is used to build and test a PR to indicate whether or not the PR is good to merge.
 Only the result, success or failure, is used.
+This result will be manually reviewd by the developer before merging the PR to the master branch.

 ### App recipe

 The App recipe is used by Travis on each commit regardless of branch, tag, or whether the commit is attached to a PR.
 The app recipe typically includes the following steps:
-* verification (run tests and quality checks)
+1. verification (run tests and quality checks)
-* create the build artifact
+2. create the build artifact
-* trigger the `deploy-build` script
+3. trigger the `deploy-build` script

-The `deploy-build` script commits the build artifact to the respective d2-ci repository.
+The `deploy-build` script creates a BUILD_INFO file containing the commit hash and timestamp, and commits the build artifact and BUILD_INFO file to the respective _build artifact repository_.

 ![](/assets/build_arch/travis-d2-ci.png)